 Technically, Libby is in a community area known as New City, but most of those who live south of 51st Street identify more with Englewood, a neighborhood that is emblematic of urban decay.
 A map of the community’s assets developed by the quasi-governmental agency Chicago Metropolitan Agency for Planning shows a sliver of retail development starkly surrounded by blocks of empty land.
 Driving through it, worn-down houses and lot after vacant lot of purple-flowered weeds make the area look like a dying country town, not a blighted city neighborhood.

 CPS has seen marked gains in test scores at its elementary schools in the past five years, yet Libby is among a group of about 40 where already-low scores continue to lag.
 Back in the 1990s, a racial mix of students attended failing schools.
 Today, those left behind are almost exclusively low-income black students.
 Looking at demographics and resources, more attention is being paid to a suspected missing piece that is not easily seen or measured.

 Researchers have long asserted, and now more principals have come to accept, that success in schools in poor communities hinges on educators’ ability to broker good relationships with parents, identify community assets and address unmet needs, such as health care.
 A 2006 report by researchers at the University of Chicago’s Consortium on Chicago School Research reinforced that strong ties between schools and parents and community members is one of the five essential supports that must be in place to improve low-performing schools.

-Why this matters Experts say low-performing schools are hindered from making progress by their weak relationships with communities and parents.
+Experts say low-performing schools are hindered from making progress by their weak relationships with communities and parents.